 When it Comes to Making Money After 50, Whiners Are Never Winners

 A few years ago, I published an article entitled “60 Ways to Make Money in Retirement.”
 It was massive.
-In fact, at just under 5,000 words, it was one of the longest articles that I had ever written.

 Knowing that not everyone was lucky enough to have a corporate career, I tried to present a range of ideas from renting a room to becoming a craftpreneur.
 I talked about how to become a freelancer.
 I discussed becoming a yoga instructor.
 I even gave some tips for raising alpacas!

 The article took weeks to research and write and, by the end, I was exhausted!

 For the most part, the feedback on the article was amazing.
 It was shared in social media 1,200+ times and dozens of people joined in the conversation, sharing their ideas for how to make money in retirement.